 For something more educating, Noah’s Ark Zoo Farm is home to all your favourite animals, from elephants to eagles.
 Wells Cathedral is an impressive building to visit.
 Built between 1175 and 1490, its gothic design has stood the test of time, and remains one of the biggest tourist attractions in the area.

-Getting there – it takes less than an hour to travel there by car, or you can also catch the train from Cardiff to Weston-super-Mare, which takes around 1h 23m.
+Getting there: It takes less than an hour to travel there by car, or you can also catch the train from Cardiff to Weston-super-Mare, which takes around 1h 23m.

-2. Cardiff to Brecon Beacons National Park
+2. Brecon Beacons National Park

 In all its glory, the Brecon Beacons must be seen in real life to be appreciated.
 Lakes and waterways sandwiched between rolling green valleys are all within easy reach on a day trip from Cardiff.